 Attending college is one of the biggest investments you will make during your lifetime.
 UNI is committed to providing the finest education attainable at the lowest cost possible.
 The Office of Student Financial aid prides itself on assisting families in understanding the financial aid process.
 View a breakdown of tuition and fees as well as other costs associated with attending UNI.

 Unsure of where or when to start?
 The timeline provided should get you started on the path to financial aid.

 Applying for Financial Aid

 To ensure you receive financial aid to help with the cost of tuition, you will need to complete the FAFSA each year that you will be attending college.
 Be sure to list the UNI School Code 001890.

-Award notifications for new freshmen and transfers will begin going out mid-March if you have submitted your FAFSA and provided any necessary documentation.
+Award notifications for new freshmen and transfers go out by mid-December if you have submitted your FAFSA and provided any necessary documentation.
 Students also must be admitted to the university prior to the creation of an award letter.
 Awards will consist of all types of aid that you are eligible for based on the results of your FAFSA.

 Types of Financial Aid

 More than 80% of UNI students receive some form of financial aid.
 Students can receive aid in the form of grants, scholarships, loans, and work-study.
 To learn more about the different types of aid, or check out our webpage on Types of Aid to learn more.

 RaiseMe: Begin earning scholarships at UNI throughout your high school career at any time!
 RaiseMe is an online platform and app that allows you to earn scholarship dollars based on your achievements throughout high school, such as getting good grades and being involved.
 Dollars can be awarded as scholarships throughout your academic career at UNI.
 Follow UNI and start earning today.

 Visit our Scholarships page for more information about all scholarship opportunities at UNI!

 Grants are considered “gift aid” and do not have to be repaid.
 Eligibility for grants is determined by the Expected Family Contribution, as calculated on the FAFSA.
 Learn more about the different grants available to UNI students.